tonirenner/lyrascript/README.md

 bun run scratchpad:build
 ```

-Then open [scratchpad/index.html](/D:/_repositories/lyrascript/scratchpad/index.html) in a browser.
+Then open scratchpad/index.html in a browser or try it online https://lyrascript.github.io/.

 There you can write and run Lyra code and inspect output, errors, tokens, the AST, and the live VDOM preview.